 Some key technical points of how the Chapter 5 build method works:

-Careful manipulation of gcc's specs file tells the compiler which target dynamic linker will be used
+Careful manipulation of the GCC source tells the compiler which target dynamic linker will be used.

 Binutils is installed first because the configure runs of both GCC and Glibc perform various feature tests on the assembler and linker to determine which software features to enable or disable.
 This is more important than one might first realize.
 An incorrectly configured GCC or Glibc can result in a subtly broken toolchain, where the impact of such breakage might not show up until near the end of the build of an entire distribution.
 A test suite failure will usually highlight this error before too much additional work is performed.